redtrovelvet/SalmoNet/docs/inbox.md

 **Endpoint:** `POST /api/authors/{AUTHOR_ID}/inbox/`

 #### **When to Use**
-Use this endpoint when an author (actor) wants to send a follow request to another author (object) via their inbox.
+Use this endpoint when an author (actor) wants to send a follow request to another author (object).
 This is typically used for node-to-node communication.

 #### **How to Use**
 Send a POST request to /api/authors/{AUTHOR_ID}/inbox/, replacing {AUTHOR_ID} with the UUID of the target author.
 The body should be a JSON object representing the follow request.